teddygroves/sphincter/docs/main_findings.md

 ## Branchpoints

-Our models of whether a branchpoint contained a bulb or sphincter indicated no particular age effect for sphincters, and a clear tendency for branchpoints in old mice to have more bulbs.
+Our model of whether a branchpoint contained a bulb or sphincter indicated no particular age effect for sphincters, and a clear tendency for branchpoints in old mice to have more bulbs.
 These results are shown in @fig-branchpoint-effects.

 ::: {#fig-branchpoint-effects}